UPDATE (after two years) – still achieving better than net zero energy!

 During the past two winters and springs, our family of four has used rainwater as our sole source of household water (for drinking, bathing, etc.) without any problems.

-We had this purified rainwater tested for many contaminants (bacteria, mercury, lead, etc.), and the test results showed no measurable levels for any of these potential contaminants.
+We have this purified rainwater tested for many contaminants (bacteria, mercury, lead, etc.), and the test results show no measurable levels for any of these potential contaminants.

 In June our water storage level gets low, so we turn a couple valves to switch over to city water for the dry summer until the rainy season arrives again in the fall.